aefarrell/aefarrell.github.io/_posts/2024-10-28-relief_valve_sizing.md

 # Relief Valve Sizing with Real Gases

-Very often, in chemical engineering, the line between problems one can solve one's self, with code or more often than not in a spreadsheet, and problems that are solved with a piece of commercial software is when ideal fluid assumptions break down.
-Relief valve sizing presents a typical example: if the fluid is (approximately) an ideal gas then sizing is simple and often done in a spreadsheet.
-When this isn't the case, if the compressiblity is <0.8 or >1.1 <a href="#fn-1" class="sidenote-number"></a><span class="sidenote" id="fn-1">*[API 520](#API-2020)*, 68.</span>, then one typically has to turn to some commercial software.
+Very often, in chemical engineering, the line between problems one can solve one's self and problems that are solved with a piece of commercial software is when ideal fluid assumptions break down.
+Relief valve sizing is a typical example: if the fluid is (approximately) an ideal gas then sizing is simple and often done in a spreadsheet.
+When this isn't the case, if the compressiblity is <0.8 or >1.1,<a href="#fn-1" class="sidenote-number"></a><span class="sidenote" id="fn-1">*[API 520](#API-2020)*, 68.</span> then one typically has to turn to some commercial software.
 Models of real fluids are complicated and extracting the relevant thermodynamic properties from them can be quite tedious when doing it all from scratch.

-The Julia ecosystem has several libraries that help bridge this gap, exposing a wide array of equations of state for real fluids as well as robust libraries for the integration and optimization methods needed to solve real fluid problems.
+[Clapeyron.jl](https://clapeyronthermo.github.io/Clapeyron.jl/stable/) comes to the rescue here with a wide array of equations of state for real fluids.
+Combined with julia's robust ecosystem of libraries for integration and optimization, solving real fluid problems becomes simple.
 This post walks through how to size a relief device, in gas service, starting from an ideal gas and working through various methods for real gases using equations of state.

 ## Sizing a Pressure Relief Valve